 Books and digital resources about intermittent fasting for weight loss during menopause are popping up everywhere.
-And for good reason, most aging women are plagued with unwanted weight gain and intermittent fasting seems like a welcome solution.
-I was able to lose 30 lbs after the age of 40 using intermittent fasting myself when nothing else was working so intermittent fasting IS effective for weight loss after 40.
+And for good reason: most aging women are plagued with unwanted weight gain, and intermittent fasting seems like a welcome solution.
+I lost 30 lbs after the age of 40 using intermittent fasting when nothing else was working, so intermittent fasting IS effective for weight loss after 40 (read more about my journey: How I Lost Weight After 40: My Success Story.

-However, you need to be aware of some essential considerations to successfully lose weight with intermittent fasting during menopause.
-In this post, I am going to explain why weight loss becomes more difficult in menopause and how intermittent fasting works to overcome this challenge.
+However, you must know some essential considerations to lose weight successfully with intermittent fasting during menopause.
+In this post, I will explain why weight loss becomes more complex in menopause and how intermittent fasting works to overcome this challenge.

-Why Is Weight Loss is Harder for Aging Women
+Why Is Weight Loss Harder for Aging Women

 Does Your Metabolism Decrease Around the Age of 40?

-Almost exactly at age 40, I started noticing I was gaining weight without having made any dietary changes.
+Almost precisely at age 40, I started noticing I was gaining weight without having made any dietary changes.
 I have talked to countless other women who experienced something similar.
-If you look online, you will find articles and studies to confirm the standard idea that our metabolism needs decrease around the age of 40.
+If you look online, you will find articles and studies confirming the standard idea that our metabolism needs to decrease around 40.
 It is hard to adjust to this new Basal Metabolic Rate (number of calories you burn as your body performs basic (basal) life-sustaining functions).
 We struggle with eating less.
 Consequently, we end up gaining weight.

 However, even that is up for debate.
 According to a paper published in Science, our metabolism doesn’t start slowing down until our sixties.
 If that is true, I think that weight gain as we age could be attributed to insulin resistance.
-Not only is insulin a fat-storing hormone but as we age and build resistance to this hormone, we struggle with listening to our hunger cues.
+Not only is insulin a fat-storing hormone, but as we age and build resistance to this hormone, we struggle with listening to our hunger cues.
 I am sure you know the feeling of finishing a meal and wanting to eat more.
-Well, technically, leptin is the hormone that regulates your feeling of satiety, but as you could imagine, your hormones function in harmony.
-Your insulin levels impact pretty much every function in your body, including leptin production and resistance.
+Technically, leptin is the hormone that regulates your feeling of satiety, but as you can imagine, your hormones function in harmony.
+Your insulin levels impact almost every function in your body, including leptin production and resistance.

-The bottom line is, that as you age your body doesn’t function as efficiently (whether it IS a slower metabolism or acquired insulin resistance, or both), which makes it hard to lose weight during menopause.
+The bottom line is that as you age, your body doesn’t function as efficiently (whether it IS a slower metabolism, acquired insulin resistance, or both), which makes it hard to lose weight during menopause.

 Is Weight Loss Different for the Aging Woman?